Leukemia is cancer of bone marrow stem cells – immature cells that normally would develop into either red blood cells, white blood cells or platelets.

 When is a patient tested for leukemia?

 "A patient may be tested for leukemia if he or she has unexplained weight loss, night sweats or fatigue, or if he or she bruises or bleeds easily," Dr. Siddon says.
 "Sometimes routine blood work shows an unexplained elevated number of white blood cells."

 People with chronic leukemia are more likely than those with acute forms to be asymptomatic before they are diagnosed.

-People with leukemia may feel tired because they don't have the normal amount of red blood cells (to carry oxygen around the body), they may bruise or bleed easily because they don't have enough platelets (to facilitate blood clotting), or they may have frequent infections because aren’t producing normal white blood cells (to mount an immune response).
+People with leukemia may feel tired because they don't have the normal amount of red blood cells, which carry oxygen around the body.
+They may also bruise or bleed easily because they don't have enough platelets to facilitate blood clotting, or they may have frequent infections because they aren’t producing normal white blood cells, which mount an immune response.

 Other symptoms, such as night sweats, are more general and less specific to leukemia, but they can be a sign that the body is directing its resources to fighting an illness.

 What are the risk factors for leukemia?